- About Us

 “Soldiers of Peace” the documentary film Steve produced in 2008, has received international acclaim and won a number of awards including the Angel Film Award at the Monaco International Film Festival 2008, the Golden Ace Award at the Las Vegas International Film Festival 2009 and the Club of Budapest Worldshift Ethic Film Award.

-Steve currently serves on a number of Advisory Boards including the International Crisis Group, the Alliance for Peacebuilding and the OECD’s Project on Measuring Progress of Societies, and is an International Trustee of the World Council of Religions for Peace.
+Steve currently serves on a number of Advisory Boards including the International Crisis Group, the Alliance for Peacebuilding and the OECD’s Global Project on Measuring Progress of Societies.
+He is an International Trustee of the World Council of Religions for Peace.